zomia-bootcamp/JSX/README.md

 ## Installing React
 ### Exercises

-To compile our jsx, wew will need to install react on our project.
+To compile our jsx, we will need to install react on our project.
 To do so, visit the OpenAI ChatGPT interface.
 Simply ask a question like, "Can you provide instructions on installing a React app?"
 ChatGPT will then respond with detailed guidance on how to proceed.
 Remember that React is necessary to compile JSX code, which allows you to write HTML-like syntax within your React components.
 If you encounter any issues or need further clarification, feel free to ask ChatGPT for additional information or assistance.
 Follow the instructions provided by ChatGPT to successfully install your React app.

 **Before you move on:**
 Run the following command to check the installed version of React in your project: